In this section of the website, you will find information about our approach to teaching English at Howletch Lane Primary School.

 Intent

-At Howletch Primary School we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
-We aim to inspire an appreciation of our rich and varied literary heritage and a habit of reading widely and often.
+At Howletch Primary School we believe that a quality English curriculum should develop children’s love of both reading and writing.
+We aim to inspire our children and encourage them to develop their literary skills through the use of high-quality texts from across the curriculum.
 We recognise the importance of cultivating a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
-We want to inspire children to be confident in the arts of speaking and listening and who can use discussion to develop their learning.
+We want to inspire children to be confident in the arts of speaking and listening.
 We believe that a thorough grasp of literacy skills is crucial to a high-quality education and will give our children the tools they need to participate fully as a member of society.
+We give all children the opportunity to explore their own creativity within English lessons, through the use of a carefully planned reading spine.
+Children will follow this creative path through the curriculum, developing the skills they need to become fluent writers.
+Our focus is to inspire children’s written creativity so they form a love of language that they can apply to the wider curriculum.

 Implementation